Should You Scrap Your Static Caravan?

 Honestly?
 Not much.

-Most scrap dealers will offer somewhere between £0 and £300 for a static caravan, depending on:
+Most scrap caravans will fetch somewhere between £0 and £300, depending on:

 • Size and weight – larger twin units may fetch slightly more